markgbeckett/zx81/husband_forth/README.md

 *   lower six bits of character code - A3--A8
 *   lower seven bits of I register - A9--A15

-A pixel bitmap is read from that address and transmitted bit-by-bit to the screen at the expected cadence of the display.
+The sequence of eight pixels in the character row is read from that derived memory address and transmitted bit-by-bit to the screen in the 4 T states (1.2us) needed for the Z80 to execute `nop`.

 Husband Forth stores the pixel patterns of the 64 characters it recognises at address 0x1E00.
 For example, row 0 of the space character (with character code 0) is stored at 0xE00, row 1 is at 0x1E01, and so on.
 Then row 0 of the exclamation mark (with character code 1) is stored at 0x1E08, row 1 at 0x1E09, and so on.
 During startup, the I register is initialised to hold 0x1E.